stefanjudis/pwt-workshop/lessons/02-writing-tests/08-gathering-web-perf-metrics.md

 # How to gather web performance metrics
 > Interact with pages directly.

-Unfortunately, Playwright doesn't have performance gathering built-in, but you can always leverage native browser APIs if you're interested in webperf.
+Unfortunately, Playwright doesn't have performance gathering built-in yet, but you can always leverage JavaScript and native browser APIs to implement desired functionality.

 ## Evaluate custom JavaScript in your page context - `page.evaluate`